RULE CHANGES MORE HERE

 This class will review the relationship between local law enforcement and the Federal Aviation Administration, local laws and accident reporting.
 What will change with Remote ID?
 What is Remote ID?

-UAS (or Drone) operations can be expected to play and increasing role in the future of law enforcement and public safety, as well as presenting a new facet to law enforcement response.These lessons focus on the preparation for response to drone complaints and incidents involving unmanned aircraft.
+UAS (or Drone) complaints have added another dimensions to law enforcement.
+This course will focus on local response to drone complaints and incidents involving unmanned aircraft.
 What is the role of local law enforcement?
-What can you do, what can’t you do?
-What can you expect?
-What are the legal and jurisdictional issues?
-Where do we draw the line?
+Whee is the line between local and federal jurisdiction?
+What are the requirements and limitations?
+What are the legal and jurisdictional issues to consider?
 What is the FAA’s roll in local incidents involving “drones”?